 We do a lot of work on eCommerce & DTC brands with shopping campaigns in APAC, North America, and Europe.
 The shopping feed is the most important aspect in your success.
 You won’t get very far if your shopping stream isn’t up-to-date, no matter how good your campaign structure, settings, and organization are.
 There aren’t enough brands that focus on their shopping feed.

 Google Shopping is a conversion-optimized marketing channel.
 The closer a consumer comes to making a purchase, the more precise their search becomes.
 So someone searching for “Best Balenciaga shoes 2021” is less likely to buy than someone searching for “Balenciaga Triple S Black Neon woman’s size 10.”

 Here’s everything you need to include in your feed.
 As changes to your inventory, marketing plan, or general business occur, this approach makes it easier to update your product stream.

 #2.
 Make your product titles as visible as possible

 Optimizing your title is an excellent method to attract more customers and encourage them to learn more about your product.
 When Google searches for relevant results, it looks at the title first – and also your customer as well.
 These titles need to be descriptive in order to provide enough information about your product to your customers before they click on the listing.

 A Google search for “heeled boots” represents the current SERP:

-Aligning with research, there is a definite trend for brand names to appear first in the product titles.
+Aligning with research, there is a definite trend for brand names to appear first in product titles.

 According to USC studies, product names are carefully considered before being chosen.
 Normally, consumers prefer pricey product names to generic ones.
 To put it another way. “they make value judgments based on their perception of satisfaction”.